-A CEO report is a critical part of a CEO dashboard, serving up historical trends, and real-time insights in a way that’s visual, digestible, and easy to navigate.
+A CEO report is a critical analytical tool that serves up historical trends, and real-time insights in a way that’s visual, digestible, and easy to navigate.
 These reports can be delivered in the form of an interactive dashboard or .pdf file, for example.

 - Improved decision-making.